Flxpgnl/KNU_FaceBlurring/README.md

 The source code consists of a primary Python file for real-time video blurring using a webcam, as well as configuration and model files necessary for the application.

+I have opted to add my initial file that i created to get started.
+This file is for still images only and works in the same fashion as the video code.
+This code can be used for computers with less computing power.

 ### File Structure

 ```
 .
-├── detect_and_blur_faces_live.py         # Main script for live video processing
+├── Video.py                                  # Main script for live video processing
+├── Image.py                                  # Main script for Image processing
 ├── deploy.prototxt                           # Caffe model configuration file
 ├── res10_300x300_ssd_iter_140000.caffemodel  # Pre-trained Caffe model
 ├── shape_predictor_68_face_landmarks.dat     # Dlib facial landmark model
 ```

 ### Key Files

+- `Video.py`: The main script containing the logic for face detection and blurring using the computer webcam to take a live video feed.
-- `detect_and_blur_faces_live.py`: The main script containing the logic for face detection and blurring.
+- `Image.py`: The main script containing the logic for face detection and blurring using a downloaded image from the internet.
 - `deploy.prototxt`: Configuration file for the Caffe face detection model.
 - `res10_300x300_ssd_iter_140000.caffemodel`: Pre-trained Caffe model weights for face detection.
 - `shape_predictor_68_face_landmarks.dat`: Dlib’s pre-trained model for 68-point facial landmark detection.

 ## Performance Metrics

-- **Face Detection Accuracy**: The model has a detection accuracy of approximately 90% for 	frontal faces under normal lighting conditions, which is the best i could do with current generative models.
+- **Face Detection Accuracy**: The model has a detection accuracy of approximately 90% for 	frontal faces under normal lighting conditions, which is the best i could do with current open source generative models.

 - **Processing Speed**: ~30 FPS on modern CPUs.
 - **Memory Usage**: ~200 MB RAM runtime usage.